 Types of Graduate Programs

-- Only coursework.
+1. Only coursework.

-- Coursework and a special full-term project.
+2. Coursework and a special full-term project.

-- Coursework and the writing and presentation of a thesis.
+3. Coursework and the writing and presentation of a thesis.

-Programs that prepare you for teaching typically lean towards option #3, and there's no guarantee that your thesis presentation will succeed the first time.
+Programs that prepare you for teaching typically lean toward option #3, and there's no guarantee that your thesis presentation will succeed the first time.
 (Which is why it's always worth trying to get your thesis done as soon as possible, leaving time for revisions and presenting again.)
 Doctoral programs nearly always come under option #3.

 10 Tips for Balancing Work, Family, StudiesGraduate programs can be incredibly demanding, but if you find the right one and attend for the right reasons, as described above, they will be rewarding.
 If you have a family and a full- or part-time job, you'll have a lot of demands on your time.
 Here are some tips for balancing your grad life.

-- Work first, play later.
+6. Work first, play later.
 Grad students do not necessarily have to give up all forms of entertainment.
 However, only you know what your priorities really are and what they mean to you.

-- Exercise.
+9. Exercise.
 Regular physical activity not only keeps you in shape and gives you the stamina you will need, but adrenaline pumping through your body perks you up.
 It's hard to stay in a funk if you exercise regularly.

-- Meditate or pray.
+10. Meditate or pray.
 When all else fails and you're stressed out, consider prayer and/or meditation.
 Both calm you down and relieve stress.

 10 Sources of Funds for Graduate School